• CFD, Fluid Flow, FEA, Heat/Mass Transfer

 print("-----Simulation Summary-----")

-for residual in residuals:
+for solid in mat_solids:

 # Call the function to generate the summary